 We can provide recommendations for useful free or low-cost software and the equipment you may need.
 We can also discuss how to identify existing skills within your organisation and how to recruit from outside your organisation if required.

 How do you go about putting together a data project squad?
 This step will vary depending on the size of your organisation and the skills and roles of the people working within it.

-We’re developing a tutorial to guide you through each process, whether it’s hiring new talent, finding skilled volunteers, employing a consultant, or upskilling existing staff.
-Create your own job vacancy using our data analyst and data scientist position description templates and use our non-disclosure agreement (NDA) template to ensure clarity about the responsibility of all parties handling confidential data.
+You might hire new talent, find skilled volunteers, employ a consultant, or upskill existing staff.
+Create your own job vacancy using our data analyst, data scientist and data engineer position description templates.
+Make sure to use a non-disclosure agreement (NDA) to ensure clarity about the responsibility of all parties handling confidential data.

 Diving into the Data

 The pins are aligned – time to bowl!
 Our help sheet has pointers to orient you at this critical point.
 At this stage you should revisit your project brief to check that you’re on track and update any new aims or procedures.
 Know who your target audience is and be clear about what you want to achieve (your outputs) at the end of the project.